privacyrespected/Alpha/README.md

 # Alpha
 Alpha is the ongoing expanding virtual assistance.
 Version 2 is an upgraded version
+NOTE: DEVELOPMENT WILL HALT UNTIL FURTHER NOTICE AFTER THE RELEASE OF V3.0
 # Current Version status:
 1. Version: 2.1